eyucel/eyucel.github.io/_posts/2023-11-03-logodds-odds-and-probability.md

 ![Desktop View](/assets/img/logodds_odds_prob.svg){: w="700"}
 _Comparison of graphs of log odds, odds, and probability._
-Log odds of zero correspond to even or 1:1 odds, since $\log(1)=0$.
-In our log odds plot above on the left, this happens when $x=25$.
-Each one unit change in $x$ increases the log odds by 0.4.
-The center plot of the odds ratio shows the impact that the exponential function has.
-A one unit change in $x$ multiplies the odds by $e^{0.4}\approx 1.49$ or, put another way, increases them by 49%.
-It's easy to see how this leads to rapid growth in the odds ratio: from even odds at $x=25$ we get to 7.4:1 odds when $x=30$, a more than seven-fold increase.
-This increase corresponds to a jump in probability from 0.5 to 0.88.
+Even, or 1:1 odds, correspond to a log odds of 0, since $\log(1)=0$.
+From our equation, we can compute that this occurs when $x=25$.
+Also from our equation, we know that each one unit change in $x$ increases the log odds by 0.4.
+The center plot shows the nonlinearity of the relationship between odds and $x$.
+Here, a one unit change in $x$ multiplies the odds by $e^{0.4}\approx 1.49$ or, put another way, increases them by 49%.
+It's easy to see how this leads to rapid growth in the odds ratio: from even odds at $x=25$ we get 1.49:1 odds when $x=26$, and 2.22:1 odds at $x=27$.
+The absolute difference continues to grow at an ever larger rate.
+Lastly, as described above, the graph of probability as a function of $x$ is S-shaped, with high probability associated with positive log odds and high odds, low probability associated with negative log odds and small (close to 0) odds, and 0.5 probability with even (1:1) odds and 0 log odds.

+## Example: Good Credit/Bad Credit

 [^1]: Infinity over infinity+1 is almost, but not quite 1, and can never be greater than 1.
 Infinity+1 is also a great number for beating your sibling at "who can say the biggest number?"